Swift Settlement Of Insurance Claims Relieves Families Of J & K Bank Customers

-(MENAFN- Kashmir Observer) Srinagar- In a major relief to the affected families, J&K Bank facilitated the swift settlement of MetLoan & Life Suraksha (MLLS) insurance claims of its deceased borrowers who had their accounts in different branches of the Bank.
-Since last month, the claims worth Rs 87 Lacs were paid to the family members of deceased customers who belonged to the Anantnag Zone.
+(MENAFN- Kashmir Observer) Srinagar- In a major relief to the affected families, J&K Bank facilitated quick settlement of MetLoan & Life Suraksha (MLLS) insurance claims of its deceased borrowers who had their accounts in different branches of the Bank's Rajouri Zone.
+Since last few months, the claims worth Rs 3.60 Crores were paid to the family members of the deceased customers.

 ADVERTISEMENT

-Speaking on the occasion, both the officials from the Bank and the insurance company highlighted the significance of getting the loans insured.“With a single-premium option alongside the bank funding available for the customers, we can safeguard the families of borrowers in case of such unforeseen eventualities”, said Zonal Head (Anantnag) adding,“let's pledge to do our best by advising the borrowers to secure the future of their families by getting their loans insured.”
+Speaking on the occasion, officials from the Bank and the insurance company highlighted the significance of getting loans insured.“With a single-premium option alongside the bank finance available for the customers, the families of borrowers can be safeguarded in case of such unforeseen eventualities”, the Zonal Head said, adding that the Bank shall continue to educate people about of benefits of getting their loans insured for the financial protection of their own families.

-Representing PNB MetLife, Irfan Ali Zargar reminded the customers of the goodwill of J&K Bank, which he said, always advises its clients to get their loans insured so that their loved ones are taken care of in case of unseen contingencies.“We cannot compensate the emotional loss of life but with good insurance products we can help in relieving the financial burden of the bereaved family”, he said.
-Read Also J&K Bank Commissions ATM In Kulgam ESIC Extends Medical Benefits To Superannuated Insured Persons With Relaxed Norms
+Representing PNB MetLife, Nisar Ahmad Khan reminded the customers of the goodwill of J&K Bank, which always advises its clients to get their loans insured so that their loved ones are taken care of in case of such unforeseeable eventualities.
+Read Also Swift Settlement Of Insurance Claims Relieves Families Of J&K Bank Customers ESIC Extends Medical Benefits To Superannuated Insured Persons With Relaxed Norms

 Follow this link to join our WhatsApp group : Join Now